 Table of Contents

 Illness is inconvenient when you have a job.
 It doesn’t matter if it’s short or minor in nature.
 It means days off work, lost productivity at work, and loads of additional stress.
-According to Office of National Statistics, the most common reason for missed work days is minor illness, accounting for 24.8% of all missed days.
+According to the Office of National Statistics, the most common reason for missed workdays is a minor illness, accounting for 24.8% of all missed days.
 Musculoskeletal problems account for 22.4% while mental issues such as stress and depression make up 11.5% of missed days.

 1) Stay happy, stay healthy